EvanWashkow/php-libraries/src/Type/README.md

 # Types

 Each PHP type is represented as its own Type class, which retrieves information about it.
-All Types must implement `TypeInterface`.
-However, some types are more complex than others, and implement others.

 1. `new ArrayType()` - Array Type.
 2. `new BooleanType()` - Bool / Boolean Type.